Teaming Up To Win

 Joe Torre and the New Your Yankees ended the first Subway Series in 44 years with a Game 5 ninth-inning victory to clench the team’s third straight title.
 Joe Torre has proven that teamwork is what it takes to win baseball games.
 Joe and Ali have found that it takes the same thing to survive cancer as it does to win baseball games: teamwork.

 ♦ ♦ ♦ ♦ ♦

-This article was originally published in Coping® with Cancer magazine, November/December 2000.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, November/December 2000.